Exceptions abound. The following comments describe my own

 appearance and suitability first.
 After all, if a flute doesn’t look or sound

-may be interested in the flute maker or in having a particular key or even in
+may be interested in the specific flute maker or in having a particular key or in

-owning a flute with specific decorative elements.
-All of those reasons are perfectly
+owning a flute with unique decorative elements.
+All of these reasons are perfectly

 justifiable and acceptable.